NHL Hall of Fame

 Known for his consistency and accuracy, Conacher was inducted into the Hockey Hall of Fame in 1998, cementing the legacy of one of hockey’s great family dynasties.

-Conacher's Awards and Records
+Conacher's Awards and Honors

 • 2× Stanley Cup Champion – 1939 (Boston), 1943 (Detroit)